thieleju/mhws-better-hunter-highlights/README.md

-# mhws-better-hunter-highlights

-Better Hunter Highlights at the end of a Quest - Monster Hunter Wilds Mod
+# Better Hunter Highlights - Monster Hunter Wilds Mod

+> [!WARNING]
+> Stats are only accurate if you are the host of the quest.
+Otherwise some stats may be inaccurate.
+> Stats known to be inaccurate when you are not the host: Offsets, Buffs and Heals applied, Power Clashes